arpanmukherjee/Facebook-Graph-API-Facility-Management-System/README.md

 <!-- Project Details -->
 ## Project Details
 This is an automated facility management system where task will be automatically assigned to the workers.
-This portal provides various services to the resident of IIITD like Electrical, Housekeeping, Horticulture, and work done by carpenter and mason, and others.
+This portal provides various services to the resident of IIITD like Electrical, Housekeeping, Horticulture, and work done by Carpenter and Mason.
 Main functionality of this portal is to provide a platform for booking complaint for repair, performing maintenance or upgradation activities, keeping track record of each employee.

 User using the system are Students, FMS Employee and FMS Administrator.
 There are employee for each type of service like electrician to do electrical work, sweepers for housekeeping, gardeners, carpenter and mason.
 This will be a text based system.
 All complaints and facility management will be done through command.